 (Translation: Julia would like to think of herself as a tragic figure in the mold of an Eva Peron.
-“Don’t cry for me, Argentina” could be her theme song, if you bought her deluded version of events, a woman wronged by fate and the vagaries of power struggles among the elite.
-But we all know better that this is merely a convenient lie told to justify her back-stabbing and disloyal ways.
+“Don’t cry for me, Argentina” could certainly be her theme song, if you bought her deluded version of events, a woman wronged by fate and the vagaries of power struggles among the elite.
+But we all know better; that this is merely a convenient lie told to justify her back-stabbing and disloyal ways.
 The reality is one of naked ambition and utter disdain for the interests of her own people, whom she was honour-bound to serve graciously, and with compassion and kindness.
-So, I don’t think the plebeians need waste too many tears for her demise, Julia having brought all of this largely upon herself.)
+So, I don’t think the plebeians need waste too many tears for her demise, with Julia having brought all of this largely upon herself.)

 Good friends, sweet friends, let me not stir you up to such a sudden flood of mutiny.
 They that have done this deed are “honourable”?
 What private grievances they have, alas, I know not, that made them do it.
 And they will, no doubt, with reasons answer you all.

 (Translation: It’s not up to me to exact revenge upon Julia’s murderers.
 These conspirators will seek to justify their mutiny, but really it all comes down to political expediency in vainly trying to save their own political necks.
 But, don’t get angry with them or resort to aggression or abuse, just get even………… at the ballot box!)

 I am no orator, but a plain blunt man, that love my friends; and that they know full well that gave me public leave to speak of them.